odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.rst

 Bibliographic data can also be fetched from the Zotero Web API.

-If you want to fetch data from your personal library, you need to create a Zotero API key and set the metadata field "zotero-api-key" to that key:
+To fetch data from your personal library, create a Zotero API key and set the metadata field "zotero-api-key" to that key:

 .. code:: sh